-So natural selection caused more of the RNA and DNA that was inside bubbles to survive, while more of the RNA and DNA that was outside bubbles died.
-After a while most of the RNA and DNA was inside lipid membrane bubbles.
+So natural selection caused more of the RNA and DNA that was inside bubbles lasted, while more of the RNA and DNA that was outside bubbles broke up into smaller pieces.
+After a while most of the RNA and DNA that was left was inside lipid membrane bubbles – inside cells.

 Like the RNA and DNA that were inside them, these simple cells were able to reproduce themselves.
 One cell could become two new cells.
 The cell began by using RNA molecules to make a copy of the cell’s DNA.
 Then, with one copy of the DNA in each half of the cell, the cell’s membrane would pinch itself in the middle and split apart, making two new cells, each pretty much the same as the old cell (except if copying mistakes had happened during the copying of the DNA).

 Did you find out what you wanted to know about the first cells?
 Let us know in the comments!